amerand/CANDID/README.md

 # [C]ompanion [A]nalysis and [N]on-[D]etection in [I]nterferometric [D]ata

 This is a suite of Python 2/3 tools to find faint companion around star in interferometric data in the [OIFITS format](http://www.mrao.cam.ac.uk/research/optical-interferometry/oifits/).
 This tool allows to systematically search for faint companions in OIFITS data, and if not found, estimates the detection limit.
+This code is presented in the article [Gallenne et al. 2015](http://adsabs.harvard.edu/abs/2015A%26A...579A..68G), although it has evolved slightly since the paper was published.

 To install, run:
 ```